 Euronews: What is Nexta?

 Potasetich: Our channel is called "Nexta," which means "somebody" in Belarusian.
-That's our specialty.
+That's our speciality.
 Telegram is an anonymous platform, it's a place for the secure transmission of information, and "Nexta" is a network of thousands of Belarusians who are sharing information, who send it to us and thus share the information with the whole country.
 They tell the stories that should be heard, which will never be heard on Belarusian television or in the official Belarusian media.

 Your team consists of professional journalists — how do you verify information?